legendarycode3/mastering-javaScript-course/README.md

  XMLHttpRequest (is an older callback-based API), that provides the ability to make HTTP requests.
 It is more verbose and uses event listeners for handling responses and errors. </br>
- The XMLHttpRequest (XHR) object is a built-in JavaScript API used to make HTTP requests to a server and process the responses asynchronously without a full page E.g 1:   using XMLHttpRequest </br>
+ The XMLHttpRequest (XHR) object is a built-in JavaScript API used to make HTTP requests to a server and process the responses asynchronously without a full page reload.
+This technique is the foundation of AJAX (Asynchronous JavaScript and E.g 1:   using XMLHttpRequest </br>
 export function loadProducts(fun) { </br>
   // CREATING A REQUEST (USING "XML") </br>